Daniel-Aguirre-L/BookingPlace/README.md

      ```

 4. **Run the Spring Boot application**:
-   - Make sure you have Maven installed.
-Run:
+   - Make sure you have Maven installed and run:
      ```bash
      ./mvnw spring-boot:run
      ```